OldKing-a/AiLe-home-furnishing/README.md

- Our App is dedicated to promoting beautiful and practical cups so that people can purchase healthy and practical cups efficiently and effectively in their daily life.
-Our cups insist on the use of food grade materials, so that you can buy at ease, ease of use.
+ Rundu health club is committed to the promotion of professional health physiotherapy services, so that people can make appointments in daily life convenient and convenient our professional health physiotherapy services.
+We provide users with professional health therapy services, so that users can enjoy our services, health and comfort.
-   Our app shows a full range of cups, including ceramic cups, thermostatic cups, glass cups, thermos cups, sports cups and other cups.
-These full range of cups can meet the user's selection and procurement.
-At the same time, our app classifies these cups in a very detailed way, which helps users quickly find the cups they want to buy.
+Our app shows a full range of health therapy services, including massage service, moxibustion service, foot therapy service, cupping service and other traditional Chinese physiotherapy services.
+These types of comprehensive health therapy services can meet the user's appointment and selection.
+Our app classifies these health care services so that users can quickly find the health care services they want to make an appointment.
-   Use our cup to make your life more convenient.
-If you have any questions, please contact us at schornakmorin@gmail.com
+If you have any questions, please contact us at karpdz@163.com